YoolTheFool/website/content/about.md

 I live in Brooklyn, NYC.<br>
 Used to be a helicopter pilot, now focusing on making my surroundings ask questions and wonder.

-I dabble with - Audio and sound design, visual experiences, installations and web-development.
+I work on - Audio and sound design, visual experiences, installations and web-development.

-Graduating from NYU's ITP (interactive telecommunication program) at Tisch School of the Art.
+Graduating from NYU's <strong>ITP</strong> (interactive telecommunication program) at Tisch School of the Art.<br>

-Strong intuition, social consciousness, and hutzpah - that is me and that is my work.
+Strong intuition, social consciousness, and hutzpah. <br>

+That is me, and that is my work.